Trump fires up CPAC: President blisters 2020 Democrats, rips ‘low life’ Romney

 Trump also mocked Biden for his frequent campaign trail gaffes, including misstating the number of gun deaths in America during last week's debate.

+Biden campaign rapid response director Andrew Bates swiped at Trump afterward, telling Fox News: "A year from now, Joe Biden will have brought character, honor, and decency back to the White House.
+He'll be rebuilding the American middle class, fighting to give every American healthcare -- instead of trying to cost millions their coverage -- rallying the world against climate change, and reversing Donald Trump's repugnant and un-American immigration policies.
+Donald Trump, on the other hand, will be ranting on Twitter about how Deutsche Bank is refusing to give him a loan for 'Trump Tower Moscow: The Second Try.'”

-Trump also claimed he didn't how how "dirty" D.C. would be and "how deep" the swamp would be, as he riffed on one of his favorite campaign trail rallying cries.
+Trump also claimed he didn't know how "dirty" D.C. would be and "how deep" the swamp would be, as he riffed on one of his favorite campaign trail rallying cries.

 "I never knew the swamp was so bad.
 It's really bad, but we're winning, and we're winning not easy.
 A lot of dirty people, a lot of very, very bad people--bad people," he said.
 "I do think justice will be had. ...
 Or I wouldn't be very happy right now."